sogno-platform/dpsim/docs/hugo/content/en/docs/Models/Synchronous Generator Regulators/index.md

 </center>
 </br>

-Because the time constants $T_b$ and $T_c$ of the IEEE Type DC1 exciter model are frequenty small enough to be neglected, in DPSim a simplified model of this exciter which neglect these time constants is also implemented.
+Because the time constants $T_b$ and $T_c$ of the IEEE Type DC1 exciter model are frequently small enough to be neglected, in DPSim a simplified model of this exciter which neglect these time constants is also implemented.
 The control diagram of this exciter is depicted in Fig. 2 and it is described by the following set of differential equations:
 $$
     T_R \frac{d}{dt} v_R(t) = v_h(t) - v_R(t)
 $$